This is a personal Blog.

 Way back in 2008, I started teaching Steve Blank’s “Customer Development” in UBC’s MBA Module program because I felt that it was very close to my startup experience at PMC-Sierra and Packet Engines.
 It has been amazing that the idea of “Customer Development” has grown to become a world wide movement.

 On the Social Entrepreneurship front — I’m very excited that the UBC Sauder Social Entrepreneurship (@UBC_SSE) initiative has been experimenting with “Lean Startup” techniques.
-Since the summer of 2014 we’ve used the Business Model Canvas in Kenya with great success.
+Since the summer of 2014 they’ve used the Business Model Canvas in Kenya with great success.

 I also have a close affiliation with UBC Engineering Physics.
 I’m on the “Board of Studies” and support entrepreneurship.